 - Waterless alcohol-base (at least 60%) hand cleaner.

 - There is no need to have antibacterial soap or hand cleansers; in fact, these items are often expensive and are not as effective in killing germs/viruses as soap and water.

 - Clear liquids are helpful in any illness

 - Ginger ale, water, sports drinks, clear juices such as apple and cranberry, clear chicken or vegetable broths, Jello®, and Kool-Aid®

 - Dry mix packets are great to store for convenience

 - Freezer pops are very soothing when ill with nausea, vomiting, diarrhea, and/or sore throat.

 - Lip Balm

-Health Services has a Pharmacy with a number of non-prescription medication, such as pain medications, vitamins, antacids, and cough and cold preparations, available at a reduced cost compared to drug stores or supermarkets.
+The pharmacy at Health Services offers non-prescription medications, such as pain medications, vitamins, antacids, and cough and cold preparations, at a lower cost than many drug stores or supermarkets.